puppetlabs/puppet-docs/style_and_usage.markdown

 Quick Start: http://docs.puppetlabs.com/pe/latest/quick_writing_windows.html
 Facter Overview: http://docs.puppetlabs.com/facter/2.0/fact_overview.html

-###Documenting for the New User
-To create new content that addresses the needs of new users, essentially follow the guidelines in the list above.
-Revising Existing Content
+## Revising Existing Content
 Tips for revising content to meet the needs of new users:

-Identify the basic-level stuff that’s missing and write it.
+* Identify the basic-level stuff that’s missing and write it.
-Provide summaries or overviews if they’re missing.
+* Provide summaries or overviews if they’re missing.
-Mention prerequisites or concepts a user should be comfortable with before getting started.
+* Mention prerequisites or concepts a user should be comfortable with before getting started.
-Identify places within existing content that need to be revised and revise them with the above thoughts in mind to be more accessible.
+* Identify places within existing content that need to be revised and revise them with the above thoughts in mind to be more accessible.
-As appropriate and technologically possible, make content filterable by user, so advanced users can filter out the basic stuff.
+* As appropriate and technologically possible, make content filterable by user, so advanced users can filter out the basic stuff.
-Provide definitions for terms that a new user might not be familiar with or might misunderstand—like “class,” which is different in the Puppet context than in many others.
-Do this in the earlier pages of a section of content.
-Use your judgment about what a new user might or might not know or have seen before getting to this section.
+* Provide definitions for terms that a new user might not be familiar with or might misunderstand—like “class,” which is different in the Puppet context than in many others.
+Do this in the earlier pages of a section of content. * Use your judgment about what a new user might or might not know or have seen before getting to this section.
-Glossary.
+* Glossary.
 Maybe multiple glossaries.

 Link Text and Image Descriptions
 -----